-Bhutan's tourismindustry continued to grow in 2018 contributing significantly towards socio-economic development through revenue and foreign currency generation and employment creation amongst others.
+Bhutan's tourism industry continued to grow in 2018 contributing significantly towards socio-economic development through revenue and foreign currency generation and employment creation amongst others.
 A total of 274,097 foreign individuals visited Bhutan in 2018 which is an increase of 7.61% over 2017.
 International leisure arrivals grew by 1.76% to 63,367 over 2017 while arrivals from the regional market grew by 10.37%.

 Bhutan continues to gain impetus in the international tourism community as a sustainable tourism destination which is evident from the growing popularity resulting in increasing arrivals annually.
-Bhutan was awarded the Earth Award by the Green Destinations in 2018 which was area-specific for the efforts and commitment of Bhutan in taking care of our mother Earth.
-Following the Earth Award, TCB pursued to conduct a large scale whole country GREEN assessment and Bhutan was presented with Green Destinations Gold Award after a thorough four months onsite and online auditing of the submissions made by TCB to the Green Destinations panel.
-Both the awards were presented in ITB Berlin during the ITB tourism fair which is one of the biggest in the world that brings together travel professionals from across the globe.
-The awards are true recognition of visionary leadership of our Kings under Wangchuck Dynasty and Bhutan's consistent effort and commitment in preserving its rich culture and traditions, environment and social well-being among others.
-Bhutan now features in the global green travel map.
+Bhutan was presented Green Destinations Gold Award by the ITB Berlin in Germany in March 2019.
+The award is in recognition of Bhutan's consistent effort in preserving its rich culture and traditions, environment and social well-being among others.